Artifical Intelligence Solutions

 Henrik Spinn (Business Consultant)

-Born in Papenburg (Niedersachen), Henrik Spinn passed his apprenticeship as an industrial mechanic before he started his studies in Business Management and Sales Engineering.
+Born in Papenburg (Lower Saxony), Henrik Spinn passed his apprenticeship as an industrial mechanic before he started his studies in Business Management and Sales Engineering.

 During his studies and in different Jobs, he gained experiences in Sales and Project Management.
 Among others he supported companies in Taiwan expanding their business to Germany and was in charge for company networking at Volkswagen one of the largest multinational automotive manufacturing companies to ensure the knowledge transfer between regional companies.
 Up to that he supported the sales department of a company for special machinery.

-Since 2016 Mr. Spinn in combining his experience in technology, business and consulting as an Business Consultant at INVENSITY.
+Since 2016 Henrik Spinn in combining his experience in technology, business and consulting as an Business Consultant at INVENSITY.

 Marvin Edelkamp (Business Consultant)